 C. Other Compensation (61300–61399)

-Payments made directly to employees, including members of boards or commissions, which are not accurately classified as either salaries or wages but are made as remuneration for services rendered.
-It does not include travel per diem.
+Payments made directly to employees, including members of boards or commissions, that are not accurately classified as salaries or wages but are made as remuneration for services rendered.
+This does not include travel per diem.

 D. Employee Benefits (61400–61499)

-Payments made by the State of Montana on behalf of its employees relative to salaries or wages earned.
+Payments made by the State of Montana on behalf of its employees relating to salaries or wages earned.
 Includes payments such as:

 Social Security (FICA)